YT37/Machine-DeepLearning-Projects/MallCustomerCluster/README.md

-# AdultClassifier
+# MallCustomerCluster
-This project Classifies if a prson is an Adult based on their Features using KNearestNeighbour Algorithm.
+This project Clusters customers of a Mall using KMeans Algorithm.

 # Requirements
  - Python 3.6 or up
  - Pandas
+ - MatPlotLib
  - SciKitLearn

  # Instructions To Use